akamuri/Conference_Central_App_Project_4/README.md

 	The user can Query for all Sessions that are less than or equal to a certain duration, for example search for all Sessions that are 2 hours or less, the user will simple use the integer 2 for the duration.

 ## Query Problem
 - How would you handle a query for all non-workshop sessions before 7pm ?
-The problem here is the query need to search for all sessions that do NOT have workshop as a type
+    -The problem here that I noticed is that typeOfSession is repeated field so running a query on it for type that is non-workshop is difficult because it you must search through the array ensure that workshop is not a present type.
+    - The solution I created was to use a "QuerySessionForm" that has the following inputs:
+        - typeOfSession : The user Type a Session Type
+        - matchSessionType : A Boolean to see if the method look for the typeOfSession added above.
+        - startTime : The user inserts a Start time
+        - Before_OR_After : The User either types in "Before" or "After" referring the start time they are looking for.
+        - websafeConferenceKey : The WebSafe Key of the Conference they are looking for.
+    - So for example to Find all the non-workshop sessions before 7pm the user would use the following:
+        - typeOfSession = Workshop
+        - matchSessionType = False
+        - startTime = 1900
+        - Before_OR_After = Before
+        - websafeConferenceKey : abcdefghijklmnopqrstuvwxyzthequickbrownfoxjumpedoverthedog